Xenon257R/blue-archive-rainmeter/README.md

 The suite also comes with a small set of default icons for common *Windows* directories, popular web browsers, several _Rainmeter_ supported music players and halos of various *Blue Archive* characters.

 ## Installation and Setting Up
+This suite has been tested for Windows 10 and *Rainmeter* version **4.5.17** and above.

 As this is not your typical modular skin and instead a fully fleshed-out suite, it will require a little bit of patience to set up.
+1. You will first need the latest version of *Rainmeter* which you can get on [their official website](https://www.rainmeter.net/)
-1. First, download the latest version of the suite in the [Releases page here](https://github.com/Xenon257R/blue-archive-rainmeter/releases)
+2. Download the latest version of the suite in the [Releases page here](https://github.com/Xenon257R/blue-archive-rainmeter/releases)
-2. Install the skin by double clicking the `.rmskin` file
+3. Install the skin by double clicking the `.rmskin` file
-3. At this point, you can refer to one of two (or both!) webpages to complete your setup:
+4. At this point, you can refer to one of two (or both!) webpages to complete your setup:
    - The [Beginner's Guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2864554818) on *Steam Guides*, serving as a tutorial to those who may be unfamiliar or inexperienced with *Rainmeter*
      - Will go partially in-depth about the optional *Wallpaper Engine* component as well
-   - The [GitHub Wiki](https://github.com/Xenon257R/blue-archive-rainmeter/wiki), serving as a manual that goes in-depth for individual skins
+   - The [GitHub Wiki](https://github.com/Xenon257R/blue-archive-rainmeter/wiki) (currently under construction!), serving as a manual that goes in-depth for individual skins
-4. And you're done!
+5. And you're done!

 ## Customization